oracle/odpi/doc/src/public_functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **obj** -- the object from which the attribute is to be retrieved.
+    **obj** [IN] -- the object from which the attribute is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **attr** -- the attribute which is to be retrieved.
+    **attr** [IN] -- the attribute which is to be retrieved.
 The attribute must belong to the same type as the object; otherwise, an error is returned.

-    **nativeTypeNum** -- the native type of the data that is to be retrieved.
+    **nativeTypeNum** [IN] -- the native type of the data that is to be retrieved.
 It should be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

-    **value** -- a pointer to a :ref:`dpiData<dpiData>` structure which will be populated with the value of the attribute when this function completes successfully.
+    **value** [OUT] -- a pointer to a :ref:`dpiData<dpiData>` structure which will be populated with the value of the attribute when this function completes successfully.

 .. function:: int dpiObject_getElementExistsByIndex(dpiObject \*obj, \